Error-331/code_tests/docs/bible/links.md

 - He delights in coming to the rescue of his beloved children;
 - He loves you, and he will not ignore you;
 - Your true Savior and helper will show up on your behalf;

+## Future generations

+May we pass the baton to other generations by caring for the earth, for the people in it, and holding on to hope when we don't know how to make a difference.

 ## Misc